Job goes away, production stays

 Until 1900, ending a job was ending production.

-That's not what happens with automation.
+This is not what happens with automation.

-The job ends, the production remains.
+The job ends, the production stays.

 Good mantra, this, by the way.

-"The job ends, the production remains".
+"The job ends, the production stays".

-"The job ends, the production remains."
+"The job ends, the production stays".

 Bad?
 Good?
 Crazy transition?
 Do we all run?
 Sofa and back pain for everyone?
 Who gets more Mercedes Benz and automatically produced lettuces (therefore, without employment) than others?